 So am I adjusting his remaining courses since he won’t “need” things like Material Logic or Dante’s Divine Comedy?

 And that’s exactly what we’re giving our sons through a classical high school education.

 The only catch is that I have to figure out his remaining courses!
 He only needs two more electives in his plan, but they’re eluding me at the moment.

 Who would have thought that planning electives would be the tough part?

-A friend of mine (I can’t announce her name just yet!) will be leading an entire session on getting ready for college at this year’s Sodalitas Gathering in Louisville, Kentucky.
-I posted about last year’s gathering here.
+There will be an entire session on getting ready for college at the 2021 Sodalitas Gathering in Louisville, Kentucky.
 Let me know if you plan to be there!